jjacobolalvarez34-rgb/personal-finance-management-system/README.md

 The audit system automatically records:

-* Insert operations
+- Insert operations
+- Update operations
-* Delete operations
+- Delete operations
-* User information
+- User information
-* Previous values
+- Previous values
-* New values
+- New values
-* Timestamp of each event
+- Timestamp of each event

 This approach ensures traceability and improves data integrity.